KiandaBPM/docs/content/docs/platform/application-designer/forms/form display modes.md

 2. By default the **first form** in a process becomes the **current form**, so only this form will be **editable**.
 However if several forms are **activated with** the current form when the form is created or edited in the **New form/Edit form** dialog box shown above, then **all forms in that group** will be editable by the form owner in a process instance.

 3. By default the **Submit mode** for forms is **Only this form** meaning that when a process instance is running you can choose <u>only</u> that particular form can have details submitted or saved.
-Alternatively you can choose **all forms in edit mode** this means that several forms can have their details submitted or saved.
+Alternatively you can choose **all forms in edit mode**, meaning that several forms can have their details submitted or saved.
 For example if several forms are activated together and all are in **edit mode** then the details of all these forms can be submitted together in the database.

 4. Forms can be statically set to allow **Quick actions** including allowing **editing**.
 When a form is created or edited using the **New form/Edit form** dialog box, clicking on **Enable quick actions** allows you to **statically** enable: